GSA/digitalgov.gov/content/posts/2015-02-12-building-brick-by-brick-ed-govs-website-redesign-and-mobile-implementation.md

   - U.S. Department of Education
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/250-x-374-EDgov-3-0-homepage.jpg" alt="Screenshot of the Ed.gov website's homepage" %}Rome wasn&#8217;t built in a day.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/250-x-374-EDgov-3-0-homepage.jpg" alt="Screenshot of the Ed.gov website's homepage" %}Rome wasn&#8217;t built in a day.
 Neither are website redesigns.

 In line with the [piecemeal responsive Web design implementation](https://www.WHATEVER/2015/01/13/trends-on-tuesday-responsive-web-design-implementation-happening-piecemeal/?utm_source=rss&utm_medium=rss&utm_campaign=trends-on-tuesday-responsive-web-design-implementation-happening-piecemeal) trend we recently highlighted, the [new Ed.gov website redesign](https://www.WHATEVER/2015/01/23/new-ed-gov-homepage-and-more/) happened in three phases.
 In this case, budget limitations and existing content management systems (CMSs) influenced the decision-making process.

 “We use three different CMSs,” said Jill James, Web director at the Department of Education.
 “We timed the phases of our redesigns with technical upgrades that we needed to do anyway.”

 The redesign process began in late 2012, with an initial look at budgets and the realities of what a redesign would mean for the website.
 James and her colleagues in the Department’s Office of the Chief Information Officer determined that timing the redesign with technical upgrades would save money and make the best use of resources.

 “The entire redesign process took longer than I would have liked, but we did it to save money,” said James.
 “If you have the funds, you can accelerate your deployment.
 But, with tight budgets, you have to be savvy and take advantage of opportunities.”